 Video chat apps such as Houseparty have seen a significant increase in users over the last few months, as people around the world spend more time at home, and interact more with their friends and colleagues online.
 When companies grow this quickly, their user-protection can often fall behind.
 Long-standing communication apps that are built into platforms, such as WhatsApp, iMessage, and FaceTime tend to be robust, as they’re used by billions of users, and have had a lot of examination and testing as a result.

 Smaller, newer video platforms haven’t been examined in this way, and, lately, the safety of using some video apps has been called into question.
 We’ve written at length before about how companies legally harvest your data, how to stay secure online, and the steps to take if your accounts are breached.
-In this post, I’m going to take a brief look at Houseparty and Zoom, the risks that come with using them, and what you can do in simple steps to avoid sharing anything that you’d rather keep private.
+In this post, I’m going to take a brief look at Houseparty, the risks that come with using it, and what you can do in simple steps to avoid sharing anything that you’d rather keep private.

 4 risks all users face: data theft, oversharing or tracking of data, & weak security

 Generally speaking, there are four risks that users face from using video apps such as these:

 - Deliberate -- and illegal -- data theft directly from the app company.

 - Deliberate sharing or tracking of data that’s legal but often unexpected.

 - Other people getting to your personal information through negligence in app security, or hacks that are performed as a consequence of weak app security.

 Let’s take a look at the likelihood of each of these occurring.